-Their anchor letters form a DNA-like alphabet that defines a conceptual home octave that may be written as @PADMIL\$xxxx@ (or this with the "x"s replaced by dots).
-Letter L has been introduced already and the other letters are identical in kind.
 The letters are in a fixed-width font (Courier) in the table to provide vertical alignment but are otherwise shown in a more distinctive font (Arial Black) that makes them stand out as different in kind from some of the same letters used in conventional music theory and notation.
 Outlining handwritten letters in annotations on written music accomplishes the same purpose.
-There are no anchors in the top fourth of the scale frame because they're not needed.
-Building blocks may go up from positions there, but these positions are bass notes of inversions of building blocks anchored in the bottom fifth.

-For information only at this point, the letters are the first letters of the names of the parallel classical modes that have tritones in these relative positions, namely Phrygian, Aeolian, Dorian, Mixolydian, Ionian and Lydian/Locrian, This choice of anchor symbols is only to provide a link to music notation-any symbols would do, in principle.
+For information only at this point, the letters are the first letters of the names of the parallel classical modes that have tritones in these relative positions, namely Phrygian, Aeolian, Dorian, Mixolydian, Ionian and Lydian/Locrian, This choice of anchor symbols is only to provide a link to music notation - any symbols would do, in principle.
 Thinking of the mode scales in conventional terms as sequences of note symbols would only be distracting at this stage.
 In PKP, modes are determined by tritone content.